silentorb/marloth-story/books/fairytale/part1.md

 "The medication is definitely not the problem!
 He was exhibiting that behavior before I gave him a single dose!
 And for a time the symptoms subsided.
-All of the evidence points to the medication being beneficial."
+All of the evidence points to the medicine being beneficial."

 "I'm not sure I fully agree with you, but I will hear you out.
 Let's say